AdamWongCH/analytics-thinking/1-Introduction/lesson.md

 ## Summary

 - Data by itself has no meaning
+- Information is data with context
-- Data mining transforms data into useful information
+- Data mining transforms data into useful insights
-- Analytics can be descriptive, diagnostic, predictive, or prescriptive
+- Analytics spans descriptive, diagnostic, predictive, and prescriptive
 - The ultimate goal is to move from data → decision → impact

 ---